 "With his new companions, Nikki and Chas, Tarot investigates a strange curse which has frightened the smallholders away from a London street market.
 Mr Dove, who watches from a nearby tower block through his binoculars, and Mockers, the local 'prophet of doom' are determined to hamper his progress."

-On this day in 1983, Astronauts aired the curiously-titled "Why Are We Here?"
-This served as the second episode in the program's second (and final) season, and here's the plot summary from Wikipedia.org:
+On this day in 1983 (in the United Kingdom), Astronauts aired the curiously-titled "Why Are We Here?"
+Officially, this served as the second episode in the program's second (and final) season, and here's the plot summary from Wikipedia.org:

 "Ackroyd denounces the whole mission as a big publicity stunt.
 Mattocks, meanwhile, has been caught out acting furtively and sending scrambled messages.
 Gentian and Ackroyd want to know what's happening but it's top secret..."